discretegames/runmany/README.md

 When below a Code Section, an Also Section is simply shorthand for repeating the Code Section's header.

-For example, here, `Also:` behaves exactly the same as `Python, Python 2:` would:
+For example, `Also:` here behaves exactly the same as `Python, Python 2:` would:

 ```text
 Python, Python 2: